md-naim-hassan-saykat/skin-lesion-classification-ensemble-ham10000/README.md

 ### HAM10000

-The **HAM10000** dataset contains 10,015 dermoscopic images representing seven common pigmented skin-lesion categories.
+The **HAM10000** dataset contains **10,015 dermoscopic images** representing seven common pigmented skin-lesion categories.

-HAM10000 is used for model training and retrospective internal evaluation.
+HAM10000 is used for the historical model-development workflows and for the retrospective internal evaluation reported in this project.

-The final harmonized internal analysis uses a standardized evaluation cohort containing:
+The final harmonized internal analysis uses a standardized cohort containing:

 **n = 2,003 images**

-Because the archived checkpoints were originally generated under differing historical training and data-partitioning pipelines, this cohort should be interpreted as a **standardized retrospective evaluation cohort**, not as a universally untouched test set shared by every model.
+Because the archived checkpoints were generated under differing historical training and data-partitioning pipelines, this cohort must be interpreted as a **standardized retrospective evaluation cohort**, not as a universally untouched test set identically held out during the historical development of every model.

-Dataset:

-- HAM10000 / Human Against Machine with 10,000 training images
-- ISIC Archive / associated public dataset distribution

 ### ISIC 2019